When Criminal Charges Involve A Protection Order

 Protection orders are also used in DUI/DWAI cases or in other alcohol-related cases.
 They prohibit a person from possessing or using alcohol or other illegal substances.
 A protection order may also prohibit the accused from possessing a firearm.

 In domestic violence (spousal abuse) or juvenile cases, protection orders or restraining orders can prevent people from living in the same house together — even if that house has been the home of the accused prior to the domestic abuse allegations.
-People in this situation often wonder how to get back their house.
+People in this situation often wonder how to get back to their house.
 The best possible way is to work with an experienced attorney.